 Council-managed reserves and roadsides should not be used for firewood collection.
 Dead trees and fallen wood in bushland areas provide important habitat for plants and animals and should be left in place.

-Designated firewood collection areas on land managed by the Department of Sustainability and Environment can be used for firewood collection during certain times of the year.
-Visit the DSE firewood webpage for further details.
+Designated firewood collection areas on land managed by the Department of Environment and Primary Industries can be used for firewood collection during certain times of the year.
+Visit the DEPI firewood webpage for further details.

 Reporting illegal removal of native vegetation